ASU Fleischer Scholars Program

 - First in family to pursue college

 The ASU Fleischer Scholars summer program is completely free for accepted students who are admitted.
-The 2023 summer program students can be provided with a laptop, enrolled in a free college course, and will participate in virtual programming with staff and mentor support.
+The 2024 summer program students are able to enroll in a free college course, and will participate in virtual programming with staff and mentor support.

 - General information, including student, parent/guardian, high school